Elena145/CS163-Projects-2024Fall-Team46/_posts/2024-12-06-team46-point-cloud.md

    The feature extraction module is based on **PointNet++**, which processes raw, unordered point clouds to extract hierarchical features.
 PointNet++ operates by grouping neighboring points into local regions and applying feature aggregation operations.
 This design enables the network to capture both fine-grained geometric details and global contextual information.

 2. **Voting Module**
    The voting module is the core innovation of the framework.
 Each point predicts offsets to potential object centers.
 These offsets, represented as $\text{Vote Position} = \text{Point Position} + (\Delta x, \Delta y, \Delta z)$, are added to the original point coordinates to generate votes.
 Each vote is also associated with a confidence score indicating its likelihood of being a valid object center.
-The voting process can be summarized as:
-$$
-\text{Vote Position} = \text{Point Position} + (\Delta x, \Delta y, \Delta z)
+The voting process can be summarized as: $\text{Vote Position} = \text{Point Position} + (\Delta x, \Delta y, \Delta z)$.
-$$
 Votes from different points are then aggregated in a spatially consistent manner.

 4. **Vote Clustering and Object Proposals**
    After votes are generated, they are clustered based on their spatial proximity using a learnable clustering mechanism.
 High-confidence vote clusters correspond to potential object centers.
 From these clusters, the object proposal network generates 3D bounding boxes and predicts semantic labels for each detected object.